naddeok96/Reinforcement_Learning_Textbook_Exercises/README.md

 This track was built in the env.py file which builds a class containing the track and transitions.

-The MC method used will be Exploring States
+The MC method used will be Exploring Starts
 ![image](https://user-images.githubusercontent.com/48805713/68788016-69e68f00-05f7-11ea-8a36-89a70ec392ab.png)

 The agent will uses this algorithm to update its policy.